 - Melt the butter and let cool slightly.

-- Combine the almond flour, vital wheat gluten (optional), oat fiber, and salt in a small bowl.
+- Combine the almond flour, vital wheat gluten (optional), oat fiber, sugar, and salt in a small bowl.

 - Mix the butter and egg white, then combine this mixture with the almond flour mixture.